 Kakum’s canopy walkway is regarded as Africa’s best.
 (Photo: Derek Schuurman)

 Best known for its 350-metre canopy walkway, Kakum National Park is a premier site for bird watchers in southern Ghana.
 Grab your binoculars and scan the sea of green for its avian delights which include white-crested (Horizocerus albocristatus) and brown-cheeked hornbills (Bycanistes cylindricus), blue cuckooshrike (Cyanograucalus azureus) and many other birds of the Upper Guinea forests.
-By day, you might also see other wildlife of Ghana, like the lesser spot-nosed monkey (Cercopithecus petaurista) and, with some luck, a black-bellied (long-tailed) pangolin.
-While by night, some unusual critters such as Pel’s anomalure (Anomalurus pelii) can be sought.
+By day, you might also see other wildlife of Ghana, like the lesser spot-nosed monkey (Cercopithecus petaurista) and, with a very good dose of luck, a black-bellied (long-tailed) pangolin.
+By night, some unusual critters such as Pel’s anomalure (Anomalurus pelii) can be sought.

 Ankasa Reserve